Leading al Qaeda figure killed in Syria: jihadist sources

 The source said that like some other jihadists, he came to Syria to join Nusra Front after being freed from an Egyptian prison during the rule of President Mohamed Mursi, an Islamist toppled by the military in 2013 after mass protests against his rule.

-(Additional reporting by Ali Idrees in Washington and Ali Abdelaty in Cairo; Editing by Andrew Roche)
+Additional reporting by Ali Idrees and Eric Beech in Washington and Ali Abdelaty in Cairo; Editing by Andrew Roche and Peter Cooney

-WASHINGTON The United States on Monday suspended talks with Russia on trying to end the violence in Syria and accused Moscow of not living up to its commitments under a ceasefire agreement.

-MOSCOW Russian President Vladimir Putin on Monday suspended a treaty with Washington on cleaning up weapons-grade plutonium, signaling he is willing to use nuclear disarmament as a new bargaining chip in disputes with the United States over Ukraine and Syria.